Hot Rolled checkered plate from China, A36, ST37-2

 Payment Terms: | L/C,T/T |

-- Q: What are the different types of steel coils?
+- Q: What is the standard thickness of steel coils?

 Send your message to us